po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/04-Stu_Functional-Execution-Context/README.md

   * What happens to the keyword `this` in the functional execution context?

 * Use [Google](https://www.google.com) or another search engine to research the above.

+---
+2020 © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.